freeCodeCamp/freeCodeCamp/docs/moderator-onboarding-guide.md

 The first thing you may notice after being given moderator status on the forum is that your interface will look somewhat different with new admin tools to explore and access to the Mod-Team subforum as well.

+Some of the new tools will appear inside a new menu item that looks like a wrench.
+Some will appear as new tabs or buttons or even new enabled options within the forum menus.

 To get familiar with the new tools and powers you can combine one or more of the following methods during your first week with this elevated role.
+(The first two of which are the most important.)

+### Become Familiar with the Discourse Admin Tools

+The freeCodeCamp forum is actually a Discourse forum and follows many of the same guidelines of other forums built on Discourse.
+To begin to get familiar with Discourse and the moderation role, start by reading Discourse's [new user guide](https://meta.discourse.org/t/discourse-new-user-guide/96331) then read Discourse's [new moderator guide](https://meta.discourse.org/t/discourse-moderation-guide/63116).

 ### Shadow a Mod